mgonza63/only-once/README.md

 EJS

 ## TODOS
-Loading states, rate limiting, hashing, copy to clipboard
+Loading states, error handling (size limit, too many requests), hashing, copy to clipboard, maybe use other type of uuid to prevent people of guessing a random url string and get a message.